publiccodenet/illustrations/README.md

 ## Licence

-Licenced under the CC-0, including all illustrations and documentation.
+Licensed under the CC-0, including all illustrations and documentation.
 This means anyone may do anything with it.